pmenz/MLS/README.md

 ## Usage

-to tun the CLI only run this
+to tun the CLI  run this

     $ ruby lib/Mls.rb

 ## Development